Paris RIOTS: French police fire tear gas and charge at protestors blocking street

 Source: www.dw.com

-RIOTS have broken out in Paris, as high school students protest against the lack of social distancing in schools.
+RIOTS broke out in Paris this morning, as high school students protested against the lack of social distancing in schools.

 More in feedproxy.google.com